Districts & Structure

 • Participation in zone and district events helps keep us from feeling alone as a society.

-• Gather mites to support LWMLC’s outreach as an auxiliary of LCC.
+• Gather mites to support LWMLC Inc.’s outreach as an auxiliary of LCC.

-• Participate in occasional giving opportunities such as an honour or memorial gift or a thank-offering for a special occasion.
+• Participate in occasional giving opportunities such as an honor or memorial gift or a thank-offering for a special occasion.

 • Support special programs as they may arise.